 Then, a farmer friend gave us some of his farm-raised ground pork.
-I had some mushrooms in the fridge; these breakfast sausages were born.
+I had some mushrooms in the fridge – and these breakfast sausages were born.

-Now we buy ground pork and have these breakfast sausages often.
+Now we have these breakfast sausages often.
 And not just for breakfast.

 The Mushroom folks call this #HealthyKitchenHack of replacing some of the meat with mushrooms, The Blend.
 Here’s the formula I use: